Dessie Sloyan

-Desmond "Dessie" Sloyan (born 2 February 1976) is an Irish former Gaelic footballer.
+Desmond "Dessie" Sloyan (born 2 February 1976) is an Irish Gaelic football manager and former player.
 His league and championship career at senior level with the Sligo county team spanned ten seasons from 1996 until 2006.

 Playing career

 Sloyan scored eight points in Sligo's unexpected victory over a Mick O'Dwyer-managed Kildare in the 2001 All-Ireland Senior Football Championship.